olastor/age-plugin-fido2-hmac/README.md

 # age-plugin-fido2-hmac

-Plugin for symmetric file encryption using age and fido2 tokens (that support the _hmac-secret_ extension).
-Thus, key generation is done in a stateless manner.
-See [SPEC.md](https://github.com/olastor/age-plugin-fido2-hmac/blob/main/SPEC.md) for more details.

-⚠️ **Use at own risk and consider this plugin to be experimental.** ⚠️
+⚠️ Consider this plugin to be experimental until the version v1.0.0 is published! ⚠️

+---

+:key: Symmetrically encrypt files with fido2 keys that support the "hmac-secret" extension.

+:hash: Unlimited generation of recipients/identities because fido2 credentials are stateless.

+:memo: See [SPEC.md](https://github.com/olastor/age-plugin-fido2-hmac/blob/main/SPEC.md) for more details.

+---

 ## Requirements